Lightningbulb2/VRControllerCursor/README.md

 • add variable influence for rotation with the trigger

 • add proper Euler mode that preserves rotation changes, not just orientation

+• figure out how to run controllers completely without HMD